-A Natural Fertilizer?
-Think Again.
+What To Do With Dog Waste: A Natural Fertilizer?
+Think Again

 That’s not true.
 Think about the kinds of food your dog eats and what those would do for your yard.
 Whether it’s meat, hard food, or treats, do you honestly believe these will help your yard remain healthy?

-Dog waste is different than cow manure partly due to the fact that canine diets are much different than that of your average cow.
-A cow diet is herbivorous for the most part, which contributes greatly to the uses of their manure.
+Dog waste is different from cow manure partly because canine diets are much different from that of your average cow.
+A cow’s diet is herbivorous for the most part, which contributes greatly to the use of its manure.
 Their diets are high in nutrients that are beneficial to soil and plants.

-Now imagine the amount of bacteria swarming through your yard after multiple waste deposits from your beloved pet.
-It’s a gross scene that is all too common for homeowners who neglect the necessary task of dog waste clean-up.
+Now imagine the number of bacteria swarming through your yard after multiple waste deposits from your beloved pet.
+It’s a gross scene that is all too common for homeowners who neglect the necessary dog waste clean-up.

 It’s also worth noting that the bacteria can grow and spread, potentially causing sickness to children exposed to it.
-These conditions can produce worms, which can have harmful or life-threatening effects if one should come into contact with them or accidentally ingest a worm (as a child could).
+These conditions can produce worms, which can have harmful or life-threatening effects if one should contact them or accidentally ingest a worm (as a child could).